150 Years of The Village Market Exhibition

 A collection of stories, memories, photos and memorabilia.

-Part of the year-long celebrations to mark our 150th anniversary, this exhibition tells the story of South Melbourne Market.
-This story has been woven from photos, stories and artefacts collected from those know the Market best – our traders, shoppers and the local community.
+This exhibition was one of many events held to celebrate the Market’s 150th anniversary.
+It told the story of South Melbourne Market, woven from photos, stories and artefacts collected from those know the Market best – our traders, shoppers and the local community.

 It’s the story of our past and a journey through time.
 From the first sheds erected in the 1860s that were little more than a roof held up by posts and open to the elements, to the bustling undercover Market that is now home to 140 traders.